meet-projects/Y1-Summer-Labs/07. Dictionaries Lab/README.md

 5. Next use `print` to print out just the amounts without the ingredients.

-> At this point your first 4 tests should pass!

 ### 2) Dictionaries in Dictionaries (Nested dictionaries)
 ```python